World Conference on Women, 1975: Outcomes

 The conference adopted the official World Plan of Action, as well as the Declaration of Mexico on the Equality of Women and Their Contribution to Development and Peace, which was an indictment of the foreign policies that pushed military or corporatist intervention to coerce developing nations from determining their own path.
 The Declaration passed with a vote of eighty-nine in favor, three against, and eighteen nations abstaining.
 The Plan established minimum targets to be attained within the next five years to secure for women the equal access of the mechanisms to attaining equality and eliminating discrimination; to full participation in development and their integration in extant systems; and to their contributions toward world peace and non-aggression.
 To reach these goals, the conference made education, employment, family planning, health and nutrition, and housing key focal points.
 The Tribune played a uniting role, by bringing together people of diverse cultures and backgrounds to formulate the means to overcome differences in objective and create pathways for NGOs to participate in the policy-making process.
 The conference not only encouraged member countries to develop policies which would lead to the improvement of women's lives, but led to the establishment of the United Nations Decade for Women as a means to focus those policies, as well as establishing a series of conferences to follow-up.
 The first of these would be the Second World Conference on Women to be held in Copenhagen.
 To assist in advancing women's development with research, operations support and training, the UN created the International Research and Training Institute for the Advancement of Women (INSTRAW) and the United Nations Development Fund for Women (UNIFEM).

 For the first time, institutional collection within the UN evaluated the extent of problems and conditions of women in varying nations, specifically separating data by sex to bring to light the level of inequality and discrimination towards women.
 It was also one of the first international meetings of organized lesbians from multiple countries and cultures.
 Attitudes within the member nations and the UN itself began to change as a result of the focus on women brought about by the conference.
 Another benefit of the conference was that it connected women to other women in their struggles.
 Though in many ways the conference was not as effective in poor and undeveloped countries, because enforcement of the principals established and communication with women was harder in the developing world, there was a surge in women's activists coming together across the globe, as well as governmental understanding of the needs of their constituent women.
+A further challenge was that most Third World delegates decided sexism was a Western problem, because only Western women complained about it.